 All position requests will include a list of qualified employees to sit on the screening committee.
 These lists will address the diversity of the committee as well as the dates of last training.
-A diverse committee should include people who (1) represent the gaps in the department (described in Component 12) and/or (2) reflect the student populations the department serves.
-To assure committee diversity, it is the expectation under this plan, that homogeneous programs recruit screening committee members who meet the above.
+A diverse committee should be composed of people who mirror (1) the gaps in the department (described in Component 12) and/or (2) the student populations the department serves.
+To assure committee diversity, homogeneous programs are expected to recruit screening committee members who meet the above.